AshishMadhu/dino-game-crack-script/README.md

 # dino-game-crack-script
 Script for cracking dino game

-# Video Tutorial is avalible
+# Video Tutorial is available
 https://youtu.be/-oqaxUJ_dJo